-Our new yarn, Lore, which will be launched on 1st September, was inspired by this concept of “wool as story”.
+Our new yarn, Lore, was inspired by this concept of “wool as story”.

 We believe that great stories happen to those who knit them and today, we are interviewing our founder, Daphne Marinopoulos, who is sharing her own story as well as the beautiful story behind Lore.